Career Development Resources

 EdAbroad and Career Services Center are happy to set up an interactive session with practical advice for job seekers.
 Learn how your study abroad experience can help you distinguish yourself from the competition and land that job!
-Please bring copies of your cover letters and resumes for review.
+Please have your cover letter(s) and resume(s) ready for review.
 International Experience and Your Resume.pdf

 Asia University America Program (AUAP)